seunghoonss/seunghoonss/README.md

 <h2> 🏅 Award </h2>

-- 3D Modeling Design Division of the Idea Contest 'The grand prize'
+- 3D Modeling Design Division of the Idea Contest 'The Grand Prize'